-b) The work must be done in pen, and on regular 8.5 x 11 blank white paper (it must fit into my scanner).
-I will not accept work on paper having the wrong size.
+- a) At the top: indicate which QL group you are in - b) The work must be done in pen, and on regular 8.5×11 blank white paper (it must fit into my scanner).
 Divide your paper into two sections vertically.
 The left side should be 2/3 of the paper, and the right side 1/3 of the paper.

 Choose some aspect of the lecture that you have some concerns with or are simply interested in.
 On the left side copy the notes from lecture that you have a question about.
 On the right side put the question that you have.

 I will answer the question (on your page) and email back the QL (with answer) to you and to every other student.